Monday, April 20, 2026

 On another table or on the ground.

-The sugar lump bowl went around
+The sugar lump bowl sent around

-Mum said, 'I've put on half a pound!'
+I sighed, 'I've put on half a pound!'

-The mixed fish cake on the dish went around
+The mixed fish cake dish went around

 To go with fish, the chips went round